clivetong/Talks/StateOfQuantum/README.md

 ### Represent more data than a classical computer with that number of bits

-- it takes 2^n bits to simulate a Quantum computer with n Qbits (because of superposition)
+- it takes 2^n bits to simulate a Quantum computer with n Qubits (because of superposition)
 - [Holevo's theorem](https://en.wikipedia.org/wiki/Holevo%27s_theorem#:~:text=Holevo's%20theorem%20is%20an%20important,quantum%20state%20(accessible%20information))